 Our viewOpened just two days before our visit in July 2013, we expect Lemala Kuria Hills to offer a luxury option for those travellers wishing to catch the migration from August to October.
 It's at the higher end of the budget, but it looks set to be far more luxurious than the other Lemala properties in Tanzania.

 Ideal length of stay: During the migration you could easily spend 4 nights in this part of the Serengeti following the movements of the wildebeest and observing their movements.
 Out-of-season, about 3 nights here would provide a quiet and offbeat experience with some good resident game, but far fewer people.
 It can be combined with its sister camps Lemala Ngorongoro, the seasonal Lemala Mara and Ndutu camps, Lemala Ewanjan, and Lemala Manyara.

 Directions: Lemala Kuria Hills is 45 minutes drive from Kogatende airstrip

 Food quality: Although we didn't eat here on our recent visit, we understand that the meals may be as follows:

-Lunch and dinner are plated, with a soup and salad starter, followed by a choice of three main courses, usually meat or chicken, and always one vegetarian option.
+Lunch and dinner are plated, with a soup starter, followed by a choice of three main courses with a large salad, usually meat or chicken, and always one vegetarian option.
 This is finished off with a choice of two deserts.